hyperdefined/ToolStats/README.md

 The best part is, this data is stored on the item itself.
 You can also change how the lore is displayed on the items!

-If item lore is ever incorrect, you can run `/toolstats reset` to reset the item lore so it's correct.
+If item lore is ever incorrect/missing, you can run `/toolstats reset`.
+This command fixes the lore on whatever item you are holding.

 ![Image](https://raw.githubusercontent.com/hyperdefined/ToolStats/master/images/image.png)
 ![Image](https://raw.githubusercontent.com/hyperdefined/ToolStats/master/images/image2.png)